LouisJackman/language-x/README.md

   Characters.
 Conversations can also happen the other way, but every stage can potentially yield an error that must be handled: Characters -> Tokens -> AST.
-* Quoted ASTs will lexically resolve symbols apart from symbols prefixed with `$$` which will be delay symbol resolution until its spliced into the callsite.
+* The `gensym` function can be used with `unquote` to generate symbols that cannot be literally mentioned, like `gensym` in Common Lisp, i.e.
-* The `Symbol` type constructor can be used with `unquote` to generate symbols that cannot be literally mentioned, like `gensym` in Common Lisp, i.e.
+  `unquote gensym`.
+Both `gensym` and `symbol(of: "SymbolName")` just delegate to the `Symbol(of name: Optional[String])` argument, an empty symbol being "unmentionable" and used in many places internally and not just macros.
-  `unquote Symbol`.
+* Macros have the ability to produce either `DynamicSymbol` tokens as well as the usual `Symbol`, the former being dynamically scoped on the callsite rather than the latter's being lexically scoped at the token's generation.
+This allows explicit opting out of hygine when desired.
 * Special shebang formulations do more than just ease execution on some Unix-like OSes; they are interpreted especially by Sylan to run the entire file under a macro, creating new languages under Sylan.